Riding The Rollercoaster of Emotions – The Days Before Prolapse SurgeryDec 05, 2020

 I made the decision to have prolapse surgery in late October.
-I announced it early November with a bit of apprehension….
-But I felt so much love and support from my community.
+I announced it in early November with a bit of apprehension…but I felt so much love and support from my community.

 I let the shame of deciding to have surgery go while at the same time witnessing that others feel that same shame.
 I am hoping to help others navigate the decision so they too can drop the shame.

 Of course, I still questioned if my decision was the right one.
 I felt anxiety build in my body.

 When I feel anxious, I feel it in my chest.
 It is like an ache.
 My heart beats faster and harder and then I feel the ache grow because I am anxious about being anxious.

 - Is it my body telling me something?

 - Do I really want this?